MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-This article discusses known issues with Storage Replica in Windows Server.
+This article describes some of the known issues with Storage Replica in Windows Server.

-## Disks are offline after removing replication and you can't configure replication
+## Disks offline after removing replication and you can't configure replication

 You may be unable to provision replication on a volume that was previously replicated or may find unmountable volumes.
 Disks can remain offline when replication isn't removed or when you reinstall the operating system on a computer that was previously replicating data.